MetaHG/Reddit-opinions-polarization/README.md

 # Opinion Polarization on Reddit

+## Important Notes

-**Note for TA's - The notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb).
-This Readme was also updated (again) with additional information.
+* This Readme was also updated (again) with additional information.
 Namely, we updated the Internal Milestones section with what was done for each of these milestones, we also added a section mentionned how we split the tasks and a description of all the additional datasets we generated.
+* The Data Story can be found [here](https://metahg.github.io/Reddit-opinions-polarization/#content).
+It contains custom css on top of Jekyll which we tried to make responsive, so it should work on mobile.
+However, it is best viewed on a regular computer screen.
+* Like in Milestone 2, the notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb).
-Finally, please note that all additional work was added AT THE END of the DataCollection.ipynb.
+* All additional work was added **at the end** of the notebook.
 Hopefully this will make it easier for you to review the new results.**

 ## Abstract